d-util/.github/profile/README.md

 # Dev Corporations Ltd.

-Welcome to the GitHub Pages Site for Dev Corporations Ltd., a small "company" where I collaborate with my friends on various projects.
+Welcome to the GitHub Pages Site for Dev Corporations Ltd.

 ## About